Thiebauts/AoP_radmc3dWrap/README.md

 - Fixed duplicate temperature indicators in output filenames (e.g., "E40R_10K_10K_a0.3.dat" → "E40R_10K_a0.3.dat")
 - Improved logging to show which .lnk file is actually being used for calculations
 - Removed confusing .dat extension from Optool output paths, making directory names cleaner (e.g., "E40R_10K_a0.3.dat" → "E40R_10K_a0.3")

+### v3.0.0
+- Added parameter grid exploration tool (`parameter_grid_explorer.py`) for systematic exploration of parameter space
+- Supports two exploration modes:
+  - Full grid mode: Generates all possible combinations of parameter values
+  - Independent mode: Varies one parameter at a time from a reference configuration (`--independent` option)
+- Features parallel execution for efficient parameter space exploration
+- Automatically organizes results in a structured directory hierarchy with consistent naming
+- Captures terminal output for each parameter set in log files
+- Provides detailed metadata and execution statistics for all parameter combinations
+- Supports resuming interrupted explorations with `--start_index` option
+- Offers a dry run mode for testing configurations without actual execution
+- Configurable parallelism with `--max_processes` option